idleberg/generator-atom-package-webpack/README.md

 cd my-package
 ```

-Run the generator and follow its instructions.
+Next, run the generator and follow its instructions.
 Use `--help`to list available flags.

 ```sh
 yo atom-package-webpack